Vistaus/lock-message/README.md

 [![OpenStore](https://open-store.io/badges/en_US.png)](https://open-store.io/app/lock-message.pybodensee)

 `Lock Message` is a fork of unmaintained `Circle Messsage` app on Ubunut Touch Open Store. `Lock Message` is an attempt to revive the app.
+See `git log` of the GitHub repository to get an idea of all the changes.

 This app will *Add your message to the lock screen*.
 You can add any message that can be useful to display on a locked screen.
 Here are some of the use-cases.